obiba/opal-doc/web-user-guide/projects/table-details.rst

 Edit View
 ~~~~~~~~~

+**View over Tables**

-Edit the view properties, i.e. its name and the table references: these tables can be ordered and can be flagged as being *inner*.
+When the view is based on other tables, you can edit the view properties, i.e. its name and the table references: these tables can be ordered and can be flagged as being *inner*.
 An *inner* table means that the entities of this table do not contribute to the entities of the view (similar to a SQL inner join).
 A typical use case is when data collected by the study are joined with data from a governmental database: if one would like to restrict the participants of the resulting view to the ones that of the study, the governmental table would be joined to the view as an *inner* table.

+**View over Resource**

+When the view is based on a resource (see :ref:`resource_view` in Resource documentation), you can edit the views properties: table name, ID column name, resource reference etc. Depending on the type of operation, the connection with the underlying resource could be reestablished.

 Remove View
 ~~~~~~~~~~~